Argentina, Brazil agree to extend auto export deal

 Argentine auto exports and production for 2016 are expected to hold steady or drop slightly, the ADEFA association of Argentine vehicle makers said this year.

-Brazil was until recently one of the world's five biggest auto markets and remains a major base of operations for Fiat Chrysler Automobiles NV (FCHA.MI), Volkswagen AG (VOWG_p.DE), General Motors Co (GM.N) and Ford Motor Co (F.N).
+Brazil was until recently one the world's five biggest auto markets and remains a major base of operations for Fiat Chrysler Automobiles NV, Volkswagen AG, General Motors Co and Ford Motor Co.

-Stronger exports are unlikely to keep Brazil's production from falling for a third straight year, the country's automakers association said on Monday.
-Output is expected to shrink 5.5 percent in 2016.